 Cause and Effect

-There are many factors which contribute to periodontal disease such as plaque buildup, heredity and lifestyle choices.
+There are many factors which contribute to periodontitis such as plaque buildup, heredity and lifestyle choices.
 The most common and controllable factor is bacterial plaque, which is a sticky, colorless film produced by normal oral bacteria.
 Most of these bacteria can be easily eliminated with regular practice of brushing and flossing.
 However, when left unchecked, these bacteria release toxins that break down the natural fibers bonding gums to teeth.
 When this occurs, pockets between the gums and teeth form, where more bacteria can flourish and destroy your teeth.
 Over time, this process can affect not only your gums, teeth and bone within the mouth, but also overall health.

 Maintaining the Health of Your Gums